 - EN 10246-18, Non-destructive testing of steel tubes – Part 18: Magnetic particle inspection of the tube ends of seamless and welded ferromagnetic steel tubes for the detection of laminar imperfections

-ASTM (American Society of Testing and Materials) Standards for magnetic particle test
+ASTM (American Society of Testing and Materials) Standards for magnetic particle inspection

 - ASTM E1444/E1444M Standard Practice for Magnetic Particle Testing